kleinron/lite-fifo/README.md

 ## Analysis
 1. The naive implementation, `DynamicArrayQueue`, is so slow that it can't be considered as an option
 2. The fastest implementation is `DynamicCyclicQueue`, and has an average RAM usage
-3. The fine-tuned implementation of `ChunkedQueue`, with chunk size of 1024, has the lowest RAM usage, with the second-fastest measure of ops/sec
+3. The default implementation of `ChunkedQueue` has the lowest RAM usage, with the second-fastest measure of ops/sec
 4. The common `LinkedQueue` implementation is not the fastest one, even with *O(1)* time complexity, and it's the most wasteful in terms of RAM usage

+## Suggestions
+* Use the provided `DynamicCyclicQueue` for a generic solution
+* For some cases, e.g. telemetry shipping, `ChunkedQueue` is better - very low memory footprint

 ## License
 MIT &copy; Ron Klein